Skip to main content Skip to footer site map

 Gross Pay, Gross Profit, and Gross Income: What Are the Differences?

-When discussing a business outside of the manufacturing industry that does not generally report a cost of goods sold, gross income may also be referred to as gross profit.
-Gross profit may also be used when describing total revenues.
-A gross income amount is reported on a company's profit-or-loss statement and is typically a standardized calculation for businesses in the same industry.
+For instance, in a business outside the manufacturing industry that does not generally report the cost of goods sold, gross income may also be referred to as gross profit.
+Gross profit can also describe total revenues.
+It appears on your company's profit-and-loss statement and is a primary method to measure your progress against your competitors within the same industry.

 What Is Net Income?